 Your Healthcare Team: Doctors Who Diagnose and Treat Heart Failure

-Reviewed by: HU Medical Review Board | Last reviewed: June 2023
+Reviewed by: HU Medical Review Board | Last reviewed: July 2024 | Last updated: August 2024

-Heart failure (HF) is a syndrome with physiological signs and symptoms caused by the heart not functioning properly.
+Heart failure (HF) is a syndrome with signs and symptoms caused by the heart not functioning properly.
 HF can affect the length and quality of a person’s life.
 It is a chronic condition that relies on management and treatment in order to control the symptoms and progression of the disease.
 1

 Cardiologist

-Your internist will generally refer you to a cardiologist if they have concerns about your cardiac health.
-Cardiologists treat people with all kinds of heart conditions including heart failure, arrhythmias, and coronary artery disease.4-5 When you visit with a cardiologist, they will take a complete medical history and conduct a physical exam.
-They will likely check your blood pressure, height and weight, listen to your heart and lungs, and ask you about any symptoms you are experiencing.
+When you visit with a cardiologist, they will take a complete medical history and conduct a physical exam.
+They will likely check your blood pressure, height, and weight; listen to your heart and lungs; and ask about any symptoms you are experiencing.
 Additional tests such as an ECG, X-ray, or blood test are often used to provide more diagnostic information.5

 Primary care provider